MNoorFawi/lzhw/docs/5 Using the lzhw command line tool.md

 As we can see, the tool takes an input file **"-f"**, and output **"-o"** where it should put the result whether it is compression or decompression based on the optional **"-d"** argument which selects decompression.

 The tool as well takes a **"-c"** argument which is the Columns in case we want only to compress or decompress specific columns from the input file instead of dealing with all the columns unnecessarily.
-This argument accepts names and indices seperated by coma.
+This argument accepts names and indices separated by coma.

 The **"-nh"**, --no-header, argument to specify if the data has no header.